berryempire/berryempire.github.io/law/privacy.md

 </ul>

 ### Disclosure of private information
-Private information cannot be disclosed without owner's permission.
+Private information cannot be disclosed without the owner's permission.

 ### Citizenships, visa and legal documents
 To obtain certain legal documents, you are required to share certain private information.